grisuno/strass_strassen/paper/algorithmic_invariance.md

 ### 11.3 Implications for Reproducibility in Deep Learning

-The extreme fragility of discretization (0% success with noise magnitude 0.001) has implications beyond my specific experiments.
+The extreme fragility of discretization (0% success with noise magnitude 0.001 added post-training) has implications beyond my specific experiments.

 If an algorithm as well-defined as Strassen requires such precise training conditions to emerge, what does this say about reproducibility in deep learning more broadly?

+Consider two laboratories reproducing a grokking result.
+Both use identical hyperparameters, but Laboratory A uses batch size 32 while Laboratory B uses 256.
+Both values are reasonable defaults.
+Laboratory A observes grokking; Laboratory B does not.
+Without understanding trajectory geometry, Laboratory B concludes the result is irreproducible.
+My work suggests the difference lies in which basin each trajectory reached, not in irreproducibility of the phenomenon itself.

 Many reported results in the field are difficult to reproduce.
 Standard explanations include implementation details, hyperparameter sensitivity, and data preprocessing variations.
 My results suggest an additional factor: trajectory geometry.
 Two training runs with identical hyperparameters may follow different trajectories due to random initialization or hardware-induced numerical differences.
 If the target solution occupies a narrow basin, one trajectory may reach it while the other settles into a nearby local minimum.